Germany Job Search

-When applying for a jobs in Germany, you may use either German or English, depending on the company and your fluency.
-Foreign job seekers are expected to have at least a basic understanding of German language because knowledge of the German is consider necessary to cope with daily office life and life outside work.
+When applying for jobs in Germany, you may use either German or English, depending on the company and your fluency.
+Foreign job seekers are expected to have at least a basic understanding of the German language because knowledge of German is considered necessary to cope with daily office life and life outside work.

-On the other hand, in the IT sector for example, there is a fair chance of finding job when you are capable of just speaking English.
+On the other hand, in the IT sector, for example, there is a fair chance of finding a job when you are capable of just speaking English.
 Many Germans speak and understand English.
 English is accepted in business.
 Not speaking German will not necessarily hurt you.

 Due to high unemployment, finding a job is difficult, especially for foreigners not speaking fluent German

 Most of the work in Germany require formal qualifications.
 Foreign qualifications need to be certified by a competent German authority such as trade or professional associations.

 The Germany job search has changed dramatically over the past few years.
 With the high level of Internet usage in Germany, the Internet is now the best place to access employment information.
 However, it is always advisable to use as many different job search sources as possible to find open positions.
 This includes national, regional, local, government, college, university and company websites.

 You should complement German job search online by more traditional methods because jobs in Germany are advertised in different ways and some jobs are not advertised in traditional forms at all.
 More than half of all German jobs are not advertised at all and are filled through referrals or networking.
 We refer to this as the "hidden job market" and it is a very important aspect in the job search process.